 By the Seaside: Places to Visit on the South Coast

 Some of England’s cheeriest seaside spots and most attractive sandy beaches line the South Coast.
 The question is, which one should you choose for a summer staycation?
 There’s cool Hastings, Unesco Biosphere Reserve the Isle of Wight, or Lyme Regis, a paradise for both fossil-hunters and food lovers.
-Read on for Plum Guide’s definitive list of the best places to visit on the South Coast of England.
+Well here at Plum Guide, it's our job to give you all the information you need to make the decision yourself, so that's exactly what we've done with this expert guide.
+Read on for our definitive list of the best places to visit on the South Coast of England.